-There are ATMs in Ayikudi and Tenkasi, but they don't always work and often run out of money by the end of the work day.
+There are ATMs in Ayikudi and Tenkasi.
 If you do need to grab cash, banks listed below have a good reputation and has ATMs located outside the bank.
 There are often high fees (\$5-\$10) for withdrawing, so it is often best to withdraw the maximum amount allowed each time you withdraw (10,000 INR).
 Bank choices:

-• Al Ameen Tenkasi (first preference)
+- Al Ameen Tenkasi (first preference)

 - State Bank of India (SBI) ATM located near King's Palace almost always has money left at the end

 of the day

 - UAE money transfer Tenkasi

 - Post office, Tenkasi.

 - Other options: ICICI, State Bank, Canara Bank, Lakshmi Bank